ColorFlow-exe/Carpet-Igny-Addition/Rules_en.md

 ### KillFakePlayerRemoveVehicle

 When removing a fake player, remove the vehicle they are riding in.
-cantrade: Remove the vehicle when there are no villagers or wandering merchants on it, and keep other options consistent with the false option.
+cantrade: Remove the vehicle when there are no villagers or wandering merchants on it, and other entities remain the default.

 - Type: `boolean`
 - Default Value: `true`